safer spaces

 - They used a racial/gender-based/sexual orientation-based slur against me.

-We would like to stress that anyone coming forward with this sort of complaint will be believed.
-The onus will be on the perpetrator to prove their innocence.
-In certain cases, we may recommend that the issue be taken up with the relevant authorities who can offer more substantial protection.
+We would like to stress that anyone who comes forward with this sort of complaint will be taken seriously.
+In some instances, we may recommend that the issue be taken up with the relevant authorities, who can offer more substantial protection.

 Level 3: Violation

-In the rare event of physical harm, attempted harm, or severe situations, we will respond promptly and provide support through legal or restorative processes.
-Although it is our strongest hope that this sort of event never happens, we have to be realistic and prepare for the worst-case scenario.
+Although it is our strongest hope that this sort of event never happens, we have to be realistic and prepare for a worst-case scenario.
 Level 3 includes any incident that goes beyond fear to physical harm – but may also include attempted harm and other severe situations.

 Some examples: